esilver0/CATT/sslstrip-experiment.md

 The target can see that the connection is insecure, but does not know whether the connection should be secure.
 The website that the target visits cannot see the attack and believes the connection to be secure (since it sees an HTTPS connection to the proxy operated by the attacker).

 [HSTS](https://https.cio.gov/hsts/) (HTTP Strict Transfer Security) is a protocol that helps mitigate SSLstrip attacks.
 Each time a user establishes an HTTPS connection to a site, the site sends back a header message that says "From now on [usually for two years], only connect to this site over HTTPS".
 That information is saved by the user's browser, and if in the future the browser sees that there is a request over HTTP, it will attempt to switch to HTTPS/or it won't connect.
-It is important to note that not all websites include HSTS response headers.
+It is important to note that not all websites that support HTTPS include HSTS response headers.

 Connections to websites that support HSTS are still susceptible to SSLstrip when a connection is made for the first time or if a secure connection has not previously been made (since the browser has not yet received an HSTS header).
 However, there is an HSTS Preload list that comes with the browser.
 The browser will not accept an HTTP request from any website on the preload list even if you are visiting the site for the first time.
 A site on the preload list must support HTTPS throughout its site and provide properly-configured HSTS response headers.